Nadwine/tci-pr/README.md

 # Development Setup
 ==================================================
-* Require Node v14
+* Require Node v14.17.6

 * Require Local Postgres v12

 * run: npm install all dependencies

 * .env.development variables are stored on git so postgres user details must match

-* run: npm run createDB to create the database
+* run: npm run create-db to create the database

 * run: npm run build to create server static files(picture-logos etc) this is needed since server and client run on  the same port